NoIndexx/helios-rag-crewai/README.md

 Notes
 - Ingestion is idempotent (unique keys); re-run anytime to refresh data.
-- Streamlit and CrewAI tools call the same API.
-You can override the base URL via `API_BASE` env var.
+- Streamlit chat uses CrewAI, and the tools call the FastAPI.
+Only the optional "API Tests" tab in Streamlit calls the API directly for debugging.
+You can override the base URL via `API_BASE`.

 Environment variables:
 - OPENAI_MODEL_NAME=gpt-4o-mini